This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Dried Chickpeas.
 There’s no need to soak these ahead of time, but you can if you want to.
 (Tips below!)

 - Water.
-You’ll use a 3:1 ratio of water to chickpeas when cooking them in the Instant Pot.
+You’ll use a 3:1 water-to-chickpea ratio when cooking them in the Instant Pot.
 Don’t be tempted to use any less, or the beans won’t cook evenly.

 - Salt.
 There’s a myth that adding salt to dried beans will prevent them from getting tender, but I tested salted and unsalted beans side by side, and that’s not true.
-So add salt if you prefer more flavorful beans.
+So add salt if you prefer beans with a more flavorful taste.

 How to Cook Chickpeas in the Instant Pot